 Tiffs with multiple planes and multiple channels are supported in the GUI (can drag-and-drop tiffs) and supported when running in a notebook.
-Multiplane images should read into data as nplanes x channels x nY x nX or as nplanes x nY x nX.
+Multiplane images should be of shape nplanes x channels x nY x nX or as nplanes x nY x nX.
 You can test this by running in python

 import skimage.io data = skimage.io.imread('img.tif') print(data.shape)

 If drag-and-drop of the tiff into the GUI does not work correctly, then it’s likely that the shape of the tiff is incorrect.
 If drag-and-drop works (you can see a tiff with multiple planes), then the GUI will automatically run 3D segmentation and display it in the GUI.
 Watch the command line for progress.
 It is recommended to use a GPU to speed up processing.